Useful information & FAQ's

 The landlord will give their instructions as to whether or not they will provide an inventory and if so, this cost will be paid by them.

 Q: What happens when it is time to renew my contract?

-If you are renewing your tenancy, once the agreement has been completed we will be required to re-protect the deposit and amend dates, names, add new tenants and alternative addresses etc. You will receive a letter or email from the deposit company advising that your deposit has been un-protected.
-Your deposit will be both un-protected and re-protected at the same time and you will receive a new certificate with prescribed information via email and post once we have administered the re-protection of the deposit.
+If you are renewing your tenancy, and when the agreement has been completed, we will be required to re-protect your deposit and amend dates, names, add any new tenants and alternative addresses etc. You will receive a letter or email from the deposit company advising that your deposit has been un-protected.
+Your deposit will be both un-protected and re-protected at the same time and you will receive a new certificate via email and post once we have administered the re-protection of the deposit.